 If there’s one thing that will never happen on a Princess Cruise, it’s for a guest to go hungry!
 There are dozens of dining options to choose from – many of them included within the complimentary dining plan – so you can almost eat in a different restaurant every evening.
 This ship is a food lover’s paradise!

-READ MORE: Check out my full review of the Regal Princess for more information on the ship and itinerary!
+READ MORE: Check out my full review of the Regal Princess for more information on the ship!

 Princess Cruises Anytime Dining vs Traditional Dining